ifsheldon/async-openai-wasm/examples/cloudflare-wasm-worker/README.md

 ## Setup

-1. Move this directory out of `async-openai/examples` and out of `async-openai`
-    * Since the `wasm-bindgen` dependency conflicts with `examples/openai-web-app`, we need to move this directory out of `async-openai/examples` and out of `async-openai` to avoid conflicts.
-2. Run `npm install` to install `wrangler`.
+1. Run `npm install` to install `wrangler`.
-3. Make sure you have `wasm32-unknown-unknown` target installed.
+2. Make sure you have `wasm32-unknown-unknown` target installed.
 You can install it by running `rustup target add wasm32-unknown-unknown`.
-4. IMPORTANT: replace the values of `AUTH`, `OPENAI_API_KEY` with your own values in [code](./src/lib.rs).
+3. IMPORTANT: replace the values of `AUTH`, `OPENAI_API_KEY` with your own values in [code](./src/lib.rs).
-5. Run `npx wrangler dev` to start a local server for testing!
+4. Run `npx wrangler dev` to start a local server for testing!

 Please do NOT simply deploy this demo to production without adding a secure secret store and appropriate authentication.